MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service (Dynamics 365) mobile app showing a sample inspection.](./media/inspections-fsm-new2.png)

 Technicians can upload files, take pictures, or upload pictures from the phone's camera roll.
+When uploading a file or image, select the caption icon to add a comment.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service (Dynamics 365) mobile app showing the upload photos option on inspections.](./media/inspections-fsm-new3.png)